tim-hellhake/sipgate-adapter/README.md

 Send SMS from your Sipgate account.

 ## Configuration
+1. Go to https://app.sipgatebasic.de/feature-store/sms-senden#book and enable the SMS feature for your account
-1. Add your credentials to the config
+2. Add your credentials to the config

 ## Usage
 The addon registers a Sipgate device with a `Send SMS(application, event, description)` action.